 - If the park is too crowded to practice physical distancing, please leave the area.

-- To avoid the risk associated with handling cash, visitors are asked to consider using contactless payment options, or buying their park pass (link to parks pass page) online before they visit.
+- To avoid the risk associated with handling cash, visitors are asked to consider using contactless payment options, or buying their park pass online before they visit.

 If you are required to self-isolate, you must not enter a park or reserve.
 Campgrounds are not suitable, nor permitted places for self-isolation.

 Overnight Walker registration